All films - Lumière Cinema Maastricht

 Pedro Almodóvar (Hable Con Ella, Dolor Y Gloria) makes his English-language debut with this penetrating look at mortality and friendship starring Tilda Swinton and Julianne Moore.
 Winner of the Golden Lion in Venice.

 Original mix of mockumentary and comedy about a black lesbian filmmaker researching black actresses in old Hollywood films for her debut.
-Included in Sight & Sound’s list of best films of all time.
+Included in Sight And Sound’s list of best films of all time.

 Vier Feest Met Dikkie Dik En De Verdwenen Knuffel